-Other strands of research that live in neighbouring areas investigate generalization to new domains and also, overcoming spurious correlations between image features and categories.
-While domain generalization does not tackle dataset bias and overcoming spurious correlations does not address recognition of objects in OoD orientations and illuminations, these two research areas use related techniques and concepts to our work.
-In the following we review both of them.
+To the best of our knowledge, this paper is the first to investigate learning-based approaches to overcome bias of object's orientations and illumination conditions.
+Yet, there are other strands of research that live in neighboring areas, which investigate generalization to new domains and also, overcoming spurious correlations between image features and categories.
+These research areas use related techniques and concepts to our work, and in the following we review them.